isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-grow-hibiscus/index.md

 layout: post
 ---

 With their large, trumpet-shaped flowers and an astounding array of colors, hibiscus plants instantly evoke images of tropical paradises and warm, sunny climates.
-Whether you dream of [vibrant](https://pestpolicy.com/how-to-grow-azaleas/) blooms gracing your patio or a sturdy shrub adding a touch of the exotic to your perennial border, there's a hibiscus type suited for nearly every gardener.
+Whether you dream of [vibrant](https://pestpolicy.com/how-to-grow-azaleas/)blooms gracing your patio or a sturdy shrub adding a touch of the exotic to your perennial border, there's a hibiscus type suited for nearly every gardener.

 While their showy appearance might suggest high maintenance, many hibiscus varieties are surprisingly easy to grow, provided their basic needs are met.